big-smile-94/calendar-app/README.md

 # calendar-app
-The aim of this demo project is to copy the functionalities from https://fullcalendar.io/ using React.
+The aim of this demo project is to copy the functionalities from https://fullcalendar.io/ using React and pure CSS.

 TODO:
 1. Plan and design each of the following